-A majority of cases of pancreatic cancer are diagnosed in advanced stage.
+A majority of cases of pancreatic cancer (ductal adenocarcinoma of the pancreas) are diagnosed in advanced stage.
 The main reason is that early stage disease tends to have no symptoms, or vague symptoms.
 And there is no good screening test for early pancreatic cancer, or a simple diagnostic indicator.
 The two biomarkers most often used with pancreatic cancer are CA19-9 and carcinoembryonic antigen (CEA).
 However these assays are not very specific or sensitive in the early stages of the disease progression.

 There have been a number of recent forays in terms of diagnostic biomarkers for adenocarcinoma of the pancreas based on specific gene mutations that tend to be seen in pancreatic cancer.
 And this has extended to the realm of MicroRNAs (or MiRNAs), small non-coding RNA strands that regulate the expression of specific referent genes.
 There have been a number of recent published studies demonstrating that certain members of the family of MiRNAs are affected by or affect many aspects of the natural history pancreatic cancer.